How to Make Kimchi from Scratch: Authentic Baechu Method

 Building Your Seasoning Paste with Gochugaru and Jeotgal

-Make a paste by combining 3 tablespoons of gochugaru, 2 tablespoons of jeotgal, 1 tablespoon of minced garlic, 1 teaspoon of minced ginger, 1 tablespoon of fish sauce, and 2 tablespoons of rice flour mixed with water.
-The rice flour acts as a binder and feeds the fermentation.
-Mix everything until you have a thick, spreadable consistency.
-Taste it—it should be salty and pungent, almost aggressive.
-That’s correct.
-Add 2 cups of chopped scallions and a handful of thinly sliced daikon radish for texture and freshness.
+Mix 3 tablespoons gochugaru, 2 tablespoons jeotgal, 1 tablespoon minced garlic, 1 teaspoon ginger, 1 tablespoon fish sauce, and 2 tablespoons rice flour mixed with water.
+The rice flour helps bind everything and feeds fermentation.
+Stir until thick.
+Taste it—should be bold and salty.
+That’s right.
+Toss in 2 cups chopped scallions and some thin daikon slices for crunch.

 Packing and Fermenting Your Kimchi